VNA HOSPICE & HOME HEALTH OF LACKAWANNA COUNTY

 USE AND DISCLOSURE OF HEALTH INFORMATION

 VNA HOSPICE & HOME HEALTH OF LACKAWANNA COUNTY, (“VNA”) may use your health information for purposes of providing you treatment, obtaining payment for your care and conducting health care operations.
-Your health information may be used or disclosed only after the Hospice has obtained your written consent.
+Your health information may be used or disclosed only after the agency has obtained your written consent.

 VNA has established a policy to guard against unnecessary disclosure of your health information.